Use Proper Cooking Temperatures to Ensure Safe Food

 - Seafood – You must cook seafood, such as fish and shellfish, to an internal temperature of 145 degrees F (62 degrees C).
 Visually, the flesh of the fish must be opaque and flaky in appearance.

 - Eggs – Ensure you cook eggs until the white and yolk are firm.
 When the yolk is not runny, it’s safe to eat.
-Also, you should avoid eating food with raw eggs.
+Also, avoid eating foods containing raw eggs.
 You can reduce the risk of foodborne illnesses by using pasteurized eggs.

-- Leftovers – Be extra careful when reheating leftover food.
-Ensure you reheat food until it reaches 165 degrees F (73 degrees C).
-Avoid leaving leftover food in the temperature danger zone for a long time.
+- Leftovers – Be extra careful when reheating.
+Ensure you reheat food to 165 degrees F (73 degrees C).
+Avoid leaving leftover food in the temperature danger zone for too long.

 Whether you are cooking raw meat or leftover food, it is essential to use a food thermometer.
 This kitchen tool removes any guesswork from the cooking process and ensures the food is safe to consume.